georgecwan/rss2reddit/README.md

 - [Useful Links](#useful-links)

 ## Setup Steps

-**THE REPOSITORY IS CURRENTLY ON VERSION 2.0.0 BUT THIS README HAS NOT BEEN UPDATED YET.
-FOLLOWING THESE STEPS WITH THE CURRENT REPO WILL CAUSE ERRORS.
-PLEASE USE AN EARLIER RELEASE AND FOLLOW THE INSTRUCTIONS IN THE WIKI.**

 Download the desired [release of this repository](https://github.com/GcWan/rss2reddit/releases) and unzip it on your own computer.
 This README is only applicable for release v2.0.0.
 If you would like to use a different version,